Tabletop RPG advice for little dragons

 Heavy Armor

 Heavy armor protects well but inhibits movement.
-You gain the armor bonus, but no dexterity bonus.
-There are also strength requirements on heavy armor.
+You gain the armor bonus but no dexterity bonus.
+There are strength requirements on heavy armor.
+All heavy armor imposes disadvantage on stealth checks.

 Ideal stat: 15 Strength